pysathq/pysat/README.rst

 -  lower level access to some of the solvers' internal parameters (e.g. *variable activities*, etc.)

--  high-level support for arbitrary Boolean formulas (e.g. by Tseitin-encoding [21]_ them internally)

-All of these will require a significant effort to be made.
+These will require a significant effort to be made.
 Therefore, we would like to encourage the SAT community to contribute and make PySAT a tool for an easy and comfortable day-to-day use. :)

-..
-[21] G. S. Tseitin. *On the complexity of derivations in the propositional calculus*.
-Studies in Mathematics and Mathematical Logic, Part II. pp.
-   115–125, 1968

 License
 -------